mjordan/greatesthits_server/README.md

 * `type`: `v` for view, `d` for a download.
 * `ip`: IPV4 (for now) address of the requester.

-Successful insertion will return a `201` response status code with no response body.
+Successful insertion will return a `201` status code with no response body.

 ## Reading records